 Many Indianapolis 500 fans can boast of attendance streaks.
 It's part of what makes the race special.
 But nobody can match the perfect record owned by Dr. Richard Bennett of Pittsburgh, who has attended the race every year of his life.
 That goes back to either 1938 or '39, depending on your opinion of when life begins.
-A podcast of my One on One conversation with Bennett from 2011 is available here, but I've written an updated version of one of the most incredible stories in Speedway history.
+A podcast of my One on One conversation with Bennett from 2011 is available here, but since then I've written an updated version of one of the most incredible stories in Speedway history.
+This article was written in 2016.

 Dr. Richard Bennett doesn't remember a thing about the first Indianapolis 500 he attended.
 He didn't see any of it, either.
 Maybe he heard some of it, he's not sure.
 The only certainty is that he was secure in the company of his parents.